 The Georgia Department of Community Affairs (DCA) is responsible for allocating resources towards the development of affordable rental housing in areas where there is sufficient market demand.

 Applicants must submit a market study completed no more than 6 months prior to the Application Submission date.

-In compliance with the Fair Housing Act, The Equal Credit Opportunity Act and other related antidiscrimination laws and regulations, DCA will not discriminate on any prohibited basis or render a proposed project unacceptable solely based on its location.
-Market Analysts must provide nondiscriminatory assessments of market conditions and projections.
+In compliance with the Fair Housing Act, The Equal Credit Opportunity Act and other related anti- discrimination laws and regulations, DCA will not discriminate on any prohibited basis or render a proposed project unacceptable solely on the basis of its location.
+Market Analysts must provide non- discriminatory assessments of market conditions and projections.